ppy/osu-wiki/news/2017-06-27-beatmap-spotlight-may-2017.md

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/re-lm.jpg)](https://osu.ppy.sh/s/588066)

-This map has a heavy use of scroll speed changes, which are thoughtfully crafted to be intuitive and smooth.
-It is quite impressive given how easy to cross the line of being more of a distraction than a feature.
-Although the scroll speed change is particularly not the reason why this map is deserve to be in the Spotlights. **[Lude](https://osu.ppy.sh/users/6974536)** doesn't shy away from long note usage in their mapping of this track.
-Instead, he use it to add atmospheric value, complexity and originality, which is great to see.
-These two points combined with some enjoyable jack-oriented mapping and very smooth difficulty curves, makes this a suitable pick for May's spotlight.
+This map is eye-catching for a few reasons: The most obvious being the heavy use of scroll speed variations, which are thoughtfully crafted to be intuitive and smooth.
+This is quite impressive given how easy it is to cross the line of being more of a distraction than a feature.
+However, the scroll speed variations are not the main reason this map is particularly deserving of a spotlight. **[Lude](https://osu.ppy.sh/users/6974536)** doesn't shy away from long note usage in their mapping of this track.
+Instead, they use it to add atmospheric value, complexity, and originality, which is great to see in the ranked section.
+These two points combined with some enjoyable jack-oriented mapping and very smooth difficulty curves makes this a suitable pick for May's spotlight.

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/black-or-white.jpg)](https://osu.ppy.sh/s/565779)